 Like your heating and cooling system, an attic fan comes with a thermostat.
-The thermostat is mounted with the fan and can be set to automatically turn the fan on when a certain air temperature is reached.
+The thermostat is mounted with the fan and can be set to automatically turn the fan on when certain air temperatures are reached.

 Wiring Power Attic Fans

-If you have any doubt about wiring, hire a professional to install your fan.
+If you have any doubts about wiring, hire a professional to install your fan.

 Rewire the Light

 Take the spool of Romex and cut 6-inch lengths of the black, white, and ground wire.
 Make a "pigtail" of each of the white, black, and ground wires by using a wire nut for each of them.
 Then, install these pigtailed wires to the light fixture in the same way the wires you removed were installed.

 For safety's sake, take the Romex wire coming from the light fixture and staple it to the ceiling joists at 12-inch intervals.
 When you're finished with the wiring, wrap all the wires with electrical tape.